CREATE TABLE

 Restrictions

-The WITH SHALLOW COPY option is not supported for copying across databases, copying rowstore tables, or copying temporary tables.
+The WITH SHALLOW COPY option is not supported for the following operations: copying across databases, copying rowstore tables, or copying temporary tables.
 Error messages will be generated if these cases are attempted.

 Across databases: